-The How It’s Made series has revealed how the weather experts create an accurate, reliable weather forecast.
-It explores everything from Weather Observations,Meteorological Expertise, and everything in between.
-It’s shown the essential factors that turn a forecast from good to great.
+The How It’s Made series reveals how the weather experts create an accurate, reliable weather forecast, using their knowledge to move a forecast from good to great.

 To wrap up the series here is our essential glossary of weather forecasting terms.

 Download your copy of "How It’s Made: The Ultimate Guide to Weather Forecasting" below: